Alaska Airlines’ Mileage Plan program is an award-winning airline loyalty program that allows members to earn and redeem miles for travel.

 Why Would You Want to Earn 100k Miles?

-With 100k miles in your account, think about all the places you could travel using Alaska and their more than 15 global partners!
-Possible redemptions include:
+With 100,000 miles in your account, think about all the places you could travel on Alaska Airlines and their more than 15 global partners!

 Alaska Airlines offers 2 co-branded credit cards: the Alaska Airlines Visa Signature Credit Card and Alaska Airlines Mileage Plan Business Credit Card.

 You can earn Marriott points and transfer those to Alaska Airlines at a transfer rate of 3:1.
 Plus, for every 60,000 Marriott points that you transfer, you’ll receive an extra 5,000 Mileage Plan miles bonus.

 |Marriott Bonvoy Boundless™ Credit Card - for a limited time, earn 100,000 bonus points after spending $5,000 on purchases in the first 3 months from account opening.
 Get automatic silver elite status each account anniversary year; and a free night award (valued up to 35,000 points) every year after account anniversary.|

 |Marriott Bonvoy Business™ American Express® Card - earn 75,000 bonus points when you spend $3,000 on purchases in the first 3 months of account opening.
 A solid card for business owners who will get complimentary Marriott Bonvoy silver elite status.
 Annual fee is $125.
 For rates and fees of the Bonvoy Business Card, click here.|

 There’s a reason why flowers are one of the most popular gifts — people love to receive them!
 Now, when you send flowers, you can earn Mileage Plan miles at the same time.